cpyle0819/qtestmanager-node/README.md

 `npm install --save qtestmanager-node`

 ## Updates
+### 1.0.7
+Publish the actual build instead of the src :eye-roll:

 ### 1.0.6
 Fix issue where XML files the did not contain a "testsuites" element were failing to parse